 State of Wyoming

 800-833-5987 (WY) or 307-438-2101

-- Free Tuition and general fees to any Wyoming community college or the University of Wyoming.
+- Free tuition and general fees to any Wyoming community college of the University of Wyoming.

 - 10 semesters of benefit

 - The veteran must have been a resident of Wyoming for at least 1 year before entering military service (CWC looks for a Wyoming address as the Home of Record at Time of Entry on the veteran’s DD-214)

 - Cannot be a Vietnam Veteran (there is a separate benefit for Vietnam Veterans)

 - Must be used within 10 years after Discharge